-- Click Tools on the Main menu of the application you are using and click Options.

-- 2. Click the Geoprocessing tab.

-- 3. Click the Environments button.

-- Click Raster Geodatabase Settings to view the settings for which values can be specified. - 5.
+- Click Tools on the Main menu of the application you are using and click Options. - 2.
+Click the Geoprocessing tab. - Click the Environments button. - The Environment Settings dialog box is opened. - Click Raster Geodatabase Settings to view the settings for which values can be specified. - 5.
 Click OK.